The average cost of adding an addition in New Jersey is $86,460. This data comes from actual project costs, as reported by ImproveNet.

-Two Story Extensions – Two Story Extensions are designed to enlarge a home which has enough height but could use some extra length or width.
+Two Story Extensions – Two Story Extensions are designed to enlarge a home with enough height but could use extra length or width.
 They can be built on any side of the house, and room size is dependent on available space and your wants.

 Second Story Extensions – Second Story Extensions are for homes with one level that would like to add a second story to their home.
-A second story addition cost is greater because to achieve this project, the entire roof is removed from the home.
-The second story extension is added on, followed by the roofing installation as well as the repair of HVAC, air, electrical, and anything else that had to be removed to put the extension in place.
+A second-story addition cost is higher because to achieve this project, the entire roof will need to be removed from the house.
+The second-story extension is added, followed by the roofing installation and the repair of HVAC, air, electrical, and anything else that must be removed to put the extension in place.

 In-law Additions – In-law home additions are built onto any side of your home and are usually built to include a kitchenette, living room, master bedroom, closets, and a bathroom.

-Kitchen Extension Addition – Often times homeowners feel that their kitchen is too small.
-They want to stay in their home and expand the space.
+Kitchen Extension Addition – Often, homeowners feel that their kitchen is too small.
+They want to stay in their home and expand their space.
 With a kitchen addition, a homeowner can add around 200 additional square feet to their kitchen.

-Bedroom Additions – A bedroom addition “home extension” will be built onto an exterior wall of your choice with a crawl space foundation.
-Roofing and Siding will be matched to your existing house.
+Bedroom Additions – A bedroom addition can be built onto an exterior wall of your choice, and roofing and siding can be matched to your existing house.

-Family Room Addition – A family room addition will be built off an existing exterior wall of your choice, and roofing and siding can be matched to your current home.
+Family Room Addition – A family room addition can be built off an existing exterior wall of your choice, and roofing and siding can be matched to your current home.

 Sunroom Additions – Aside from the natural lighting a sunroom addition provides, it can also be a large family room or entertaining area for when you have guests over.

-Front Porch Addition – A porch addition will enhance your curb appeal as well as entertaining possibilities.
-Porch Additions are generally built onto the front of the home; however, they are also able to be added to the rear of the home.
+Front Porch Addition – A porch addition will enhance your curb appeal and entertaining possibilities.
+Porch Additions are generally built onto the front of the home.
+However, they can also be added to the rear of the home.

-Garage Additions (1-3 Car Plans) – A Garage Addition can be built as an addition onto your home which is attached to the side of your home, or it can be built as a detached Garage Addition.
-Garage Additions can be built to accommodate between one and three cars.
-The roof and sides will be built to match your home roof and walls.
+Garage Additions (1-3 Car Plans) – A Garage Addition can be built as an addition to your home, or it can be built as a detached structure.
+Garage additions accommodate between one and three cars.

 Garage Conversion – Convert your existing garage into a room with a garage conversion.
-Removal of existing garage door, installation of trim, drywall, flooring, interior door, siding, windows, and paint.
+It involves removing the existing garage door and installing trim, drywall, flooring, interior door, siding, windows, and paint.

-Bonus Room Above Garage Additions – Building a Room Over your Garage can be the ticket to a larger home.
-The existing garage roof will be removed, and a master suite will be built above the garage.
+Bonus Room Above Garage Additions – The existing garage roof will be removed, and a master suite will be built above the garage.

-There’s no straight forward number for each project type because there are so many different factors that play a part in determining the final cost of a home addition.
+There’s no straightforward number for each project type because so many factors play a part in determining the final cost of a home addition.
 However, the most important rule of thumb to go by is; the larger you go, the more expensive the project will be.
 According to Home Advisor, some other important factors include necessary services, like:

-Tying into the existing HVAC system varies in cost, but the average cost for installing ducts and vents is $1,050.
+- Tying into the existing HVAC system varies, but the average cost for installing ducts and vents is $1,050.

-This means starting off knowing the type of home addition you want and planning the design, floor plan, and budget specifically for it.
-Most homeowners think they approach this during the concept phase, however, once they speak to a home addition contractor they find that it’s more involved than expected.
-If you’re not sure which project type fits your needs, consult with a professional.
+This means knowing the type of home addition you want and planning the design, floor plan, and budget.
+Most homeowners think they approach this during the concept phase.
+However, once they speak to a home addition contractor, they find that it’s more involved than expected.
+If you’re unsure which project type fits your needs, consult a professional.
 They will review your wants and goals to make suggestions that fit your family and home.

 Choose the materials